Medical Reviewer

 Physical Health Effects

-Fentanyl abuse poses risks to your physical health, precipitating a range of symptoms and complications stemming from its misuse.[9]
+Fentanyl abuse poses significant risks to physical health, leading to symptoms and complications from misuse.[9]
 Chronic fentanyl use can lead to severe respiratory depression, characterized by shallow breathing, slowed heart rate, and even respiratory failure.
 Fentanyl use can also result in neurological damage, evidenced by impaired coordination, muscle stiffness, and seizures.
 Individuals may also experience gastrointestinal disturbances such as nausea, constipation, and abdominal pain, accompanied by headaches and dizziness.

 Risks and Complications

-Using fentanyl runs the risk of developing tolerance and dependence, necessitating higher doses to achieve the desired effect.
+Using fentanyl poses the risk of developing tolerance and dependence, necessitating higher doses to achieve the desired effect.
 Dependence on fentanyl can precipitate compulsive drug-seeking behavior and difficulty controlling use despite adverse consequences.

 Additionally, fentanyl overdose can be deadly, especially when individuals consume doses exceeding the intended therapeutic limits.
 Symptoms of a fentanyl overdose may include respiratory arrest, profound sedation, cardiac arrhythmias, and possibly death.[10]